 Bear in mind that some bits of kit are extremely rare and can only get rarer.
 So prices for fully working and well maintained kit are likely to increase rather than drop over time.

 Alternatives: Some companies started offering hardware remakes of their classic synths.
 Examples are Roland’s Boutique synthesizers or Yamaha’s Reface series.
 But there’s another option to acquire some vintage synthesizers: You can use DAW plugins reproducing the sound of classic synthesizers.
 And many vintage synthesizers are also available as iPad apps.
-So why not convert your tablet computer into a vintage synthesizer sound module?
-Thinking of buying your first vintage synth?
-Maybe you should check its replica app for iPad first.

 Some Successful Examples of Vintage Synthesizer Apps